ecnuliuyang/AbunCR/README.md

 ### 3. Other functions
-To compare the performance of the proposed EL methods and the existing inverse probability weighting (IPW) and multiple impution (MI) methods proposed by Lee et al. (2016), we give two functions:
+To compare the performance of the EL methods and the existing inverse probability weighting (IPW) and multiple impution (MI) methods proposed by Lee et al. (2016), we give two functions:
 - **ipw.mar**: used to implement the IPW method.
 - **mi2.mar**: used to implement the MI method.

+## Comment
+**mi2.mar** function is specific to the case where the missing variable *y* is univariate.

 ## References